ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) The dimension is deleted
+A) The dimension becomes highlighted

-B) You can modify the dimension value
+B) The dimension is deleted

-C) The dimension becomes highlighted
+C) You can modify the dimension value

 D) A new dimension is created

 ---

-B) You can modify the dimension value
+C) You can modify the dimension value

 ///